wazuh/wazuh-packages/README.md

 Wazuh is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity monitoring, policy monitoring, rootkit detection, real-time alerting, active response, vulnerability detector, etc.

-In this repository, you can find the necessary tools to build a Wazuh package for Debian based OS (.deb) and a RPM based OS package (.rpm).
+In this repository, you can find the necessary tools to build a Wazuh package for Debian based OS (.deb) and an RPM based OS package (.rpm).

-## Requeriments
+## Tools needed to build the package

 To build a Wazuh package you need to install the following tools:
   - `docker`: [installation guide](https://docs.docker.com/install/linux/docker-ce/centos/) for RPM and [installation guide](https://docs.docker.com/install/linux/docker-ce/debian/) for Debian.